zenlan/ords-extra/README.md

 ## UNU Keys

 Maps the ORDS `product_category` values to a set known as "UNU Keys" produced by [UNITAR - United Nations Institute for Training and Research](https://www.unitar.org/).
 These keys are commonly found in academic papers dealing with  subjects around e-waste and trickle out to wider reports and news stories, e.g. [OF 16 BILLION MOBILE PHONES POSSESSED WORLDWIDE, 5.3 BILLION WILL BECOME WASTE IN 2022](https://www.unitar.org/about/news-stories/news/16-billion-mobile-phones-possessed-worldwide-53-billion-will-become-waste-2022).
-Note that UNITAR is reviewing their codes as part of a 4 year project due to conclude December 2023.

 The UNU average weights (kgs) in the file are lifted from [E-waste statistics: Guidelines on classifications, reporting and indicators](https://www.researchgate.net/publication/271845217_E-waste_statistics_Guidelines_on_classifications_reporting_and_indicators).

 The Restart Project compiles emissions and waste data that can be mapped to ORDS and UNU categories, for details [contact them directly](https://therestartproject.org/contact/).

+Should the UNU keys change, the mapping in the UNU keys file will be updated.

 ### Mapping categories to keys